All tours for this house are booked out for 2018

 - The process of design with a focus on resilience and flexibility

 - The way the building has been designed to evolve over time

 - The process of building an airtight home

 - Hybrid approach to insulation and thermal mass

-– Demonstration of the Heat Recovery Ventilation system
+- Demonstration of the heat recovery ventilation (HRV) system

 - Monitored results of the thermal performance of the building (in conjunction with Melbourne University)

 - Monitored results of energy consumption and production

 - Water-saving measures